Viagra, commonly known as the ‘little blue pill,’ is a well-known brand-name medication.

 The typical starting dose of Viagra is 50 mg.
 If you have Erectile Dysfunction, your physician may prescribe a dose of 50 mg one hour before sex.

-They may adjust your dose later based on the effectiveness of the medicine.
+They may adjust your dose later based on the effectiveness and tolerability of the medicine.

 Cheap Medicine Shop only refers to credible, authoritative sources for our content.
 If you’re curious about how we ensure the integrity of our content, we encourage you to read our Content Information Policy.